 This sort of approach gives you a head start when the customer decides to ask suppliers to tender for a contract.
 Purchasers often alert preferred suppliers about their requirements by sending a request for proposal (RFP) or invitation to tender (ITT).

 You can also identify upcoming tenders by monitoring appropriate publications and websites.
 For example, there is a legal requirement for government tenders and other public tenders above set values to be published as part of the procurement process.
+Search for government contracts using Contracts Finder.
 Significant new tender opportunities may well be reported in the trade press.
 Even small suppliers can benefit from tracking these: while a small company may not be able to compete directly for a large contract, there may be opportunities to collaborate or subcontract on parts of a larger contract.

 Cost-effective tendering focuses on pursuing the most promising tender opportunities - where you have a good chance of winning profitable contracts.
 Tactfully declining an invitation to tender may sometimes be the best option.